 - Leadership opportunities in student organizations are available to all Communications Fellows.
 Students are directors of the student-run public relations agency, Live Oak Communications; leaders at Elon News Network, a daily multimedia student news organization, which includes both The Pendulum student newspaper and Elon Local News; and executives in our

 - Close relationships with faculty provide the guidance you need to move into leadership positions.

 - Publish research in scholarly journals, including the Elon Journal of Undergraduate Research in Communications.

 - Work in your chosen field as early as your first year.
 Students often conduct research or work in multimedia teams producing content at sites across the globe.

 Who should apply?

-Thirty Communications Fellows will be selected to receive scholarships valued at $5,500 and are renewable annually as long as the student remains a Fellow in good standing.
+Forty-five Communications Fellows will be selected to receive scholarships valued at $7,500 and are renewable annually as long as the student remains a Fellow in good standing.
 This is in addition to any Presidential Scholarship received.